 It is always a defence where you believe that an essential element of an offence cannot be proved by the prosecution some specific defences to this type of offence include:

-In most matters involving a personal violence offence, Self Defence is an available defence.
-Self-Defence is a complete defence, meaning if it is made out you will be found not guilty.
-Self-defence is set out in section 418 of the NSW Crimes Act.
+In most matters involving a personal violence offence, self-defence is an available defence.
+Self-defence is a complete defence, meaning if it is made out you will be found not guilty.
+Self-defence is set out in section 418 of the Crimes Act 1900 (NSW).

 When a person charged with a personal violence offence claims self-defence the court has to ask itself two questions: